How to Use a Massage Ball for Hand and Finger Pain | 321 STRONG Answers

 - &#10003;A spikey ball outperforms a smooth ball for hand work because the textured surface creates better fascial friction and circulation response.

-Place a massage ball on a flat surface, press your palm flat against it, and roll slowly from your wrist toward the base of your fingers, pausing 5-10 seconds on any tight or tender spot to release tension.
+Place the ball on a flat surface, press your palm flat against it, and roll slowly from your wrist toward the base of your fingers.
 For individual finger pain, use your opposite hand to guide the ball along the length and sides of each finger with moderate, sustained pressure.
+Pause on any tight or tender spot for 5-10 seconds before moving on.
 Short sessions work better.
 Two to three rounds of 3-5 minutes spread across the day produces far better results than one long, aggressive session.
 Focus especially on the palm, the webbing between thumb and index finger, and the flexor muscles of the forearm.

 ## Where to Apply Pressure on the Hand